ROCm/rocDecode/samples/videoDecode/README.md

 # Video Decode Sample
-This sample illustrates the FFMPEG demuxer to get the individual frames which are then decoded on AMD hardware using VAAPI.
+This sample illustrates the FFMPEG demuxer to get the individual frames which are then decoded on AMD hardware using rocDecode library.

-This sample supports both YUV420 8-bit and 10-bit streams.

 ## Prerequisites: